Poster submission for CppCon 2019 is now open.

-CppCon is pleased to announce its second Poster Session, with the objective of fostering conversation around the multitude of exciting projects, approaches, design patterns, and integrations in which the C++ community is engaged.
+CppCon is pleased to announce its third Poster Session, with the objective of fostering conversation around the many exciting projects, approaches, design patterns, and creative work in which the C++ community is engaged.

 Who Should Submit?

 You.
 If you have something interesting to share with the C++ community, then consider presenting a poster.